segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 > (delete after reading) Clarify how your integration includes user identifiers in your event payloads:

 The default behavior is for Voucherify to pass the `userId` associated with the customer.
-There are cases in which Voucherify does not have an associated `userId`, and then the customer will be associated with the `anonymousId`.
+There are cases in which Voucherify does not have an associated `userId`, and then the customer will be associated with an `anonymousId`.

 > (delete after reading) For each of the below sections, populate the event and properties that a customer would expect to receive in their downstream tools from your Event Source.

 ## Events

 The table below lists events that Voucherify sends to Segment.
-These events appear as tables in your warehouse, and as regular events in other Destinations.
+These events appear as tables in your warehouse and as regular events in other Destinations.
 Voucherify includes the `userId` if available.

 Redemption events: